Ajay90/sort-QuickSort/README.md

 Install the SKYProfiler package in the Integration Server which needs to be monitored.

-### SKY Profiler Server requires the following services to be running to start-up
+**SKY Profiler Server requires the following services to be running to start-up**
+* MongoDB
+* Zookeeper
+* Apache Kafka
 SKY Profiler Server
 ```
 java -jar skyprofiler-1.0-RELEASE.jar
 ```

 Once the service is up, you could access the application on http://localhost:8080.
-Default crednetials: admin/password1234
+Default credentials: admin/password1234

 ### Quick Start